-Unless otherwise approved by the Authority each loan (other than down payment assistance second mortgage loans) shall i.) have a term of no more than 36 months; ii.) be secured by a first mortgage on real estate owned by the borrower with a value not less than the maximum amount of proceeds to disbursed, or in the alternative a pledge of a future revenue source not less than the maximum loan amount; and iii.) have an interest rate of 1% per annum for a term of 12 months or less, 2% for a term of more than one year but not more than 24 months, or 3% for a term of two or more years but not more than 36 months.
+Unless otherwise approved by the Authority each loan (other than down payment assistance second mortgage loans) shall i.) have a term of no more than 36 months; ii.) be secured by a first mortgage on real estate owned by the borrower with a value not less than the maximum amount of proceeds to disbursed, or in the alternative a pledge of a future revenue source not less than the maximum loan amount; and iii.) as determined by the Authority upon preliminary approval of a loan application.
 Interest shall be payable monthly or upon principal repayment if a revolving loan.